House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Room with divider

 For many people, the bedroom is their favorite room in their home.
-Sometimes, a bedroom can be so big that there’s room for more than just a bed, night tables, and some dressers.
-A large bedroom can often fit a reading nook, a home office, crafting space, or lounge area.
-If you have a big bedroom and want to divide it into two spaces, the information below will be perfect!
+Sometimes, a bedroom can be so big that there is room for more than just a bed, night tables, and dressers.
+A large bedroom can often accommodate a reading nook, a home office, a crafting space, or a lounge area.
+If you have a big bedroom and want to divide it into two spaces, we can help!
 We’ve collected 12 fantastic ideas for you to divide a bedroom into two rooms.

 house divider

-The 12 Amazing Ways to Divide a Bedroom Into Two Rooms
+The 8 Ways to Divide a Bedroom Into Two Rooms

-Materials: Curtain material, curtain rod, rod supports, wall anchors
+Materials: Curtain material, curtain rods, rod supports, wall anchors

 Tools: Drill, screwdriver, level, tape measure, stud finder